JacobPoteet/Portfolio/README.md

 ## In-Game Announcements
 I created a dynamic system to display in-game messages triggered by server events.
 The prefab could show a variety of icons and products, with a button allowing players to view them directly in the shop.

-**Responsibilities:** Implementation, design in collaboration with UI/UX designers, collaborated with backend engineers
+**Responsibilities:** Implementation, design in collaboration with UI/UX designers, collaboration with backend engineers

 <img src="Assets\HS_Messaging.JPEG">